 Sometime filmmaker, sometime comic, sometime comic foil, sometime faux news interviewee.
 To wit: an appearance on The Daily Show.
 (Watch it here.)

 Co-producer along with Jim Fortier, “Playing Pastime,” a 30-minute documentary of Indian Baseball Leagues in Oklahoma; and screenwriter and on-camera narrator of Indian Country Diaries: Spiral of Fire, a 90-minute documentary on the Eastern Band of Cherokee Indians.

 None.
 Well, maybe cooking.
 Yes, on second thought I absolutely love to cook for large groups.
 In fact, having lived a year abroad in Jordan, I once cooked mansaf for twenty of my closest friends after returning home.
 Mansaf means “large tray” in Arabic.
 It’s the whole lamb, sans bones and innards, covered in rice with a broth of yogurt, garlic and onions on the side.
 To serve, you fill a very large tray with spicy cooked lamb and rice covered with whole toasted almonds and chopped cilantro.
 Oh yes, I love to cook traditional Choctaw dishes for friends, too.
 And chili stews.
-I once studied Italian food for a year and gained 20 pounds so I had to put a stop to that bad habit.
+I once studied Italian food for a year and gained 20 pounds so I had to stop that bad habit.
 But cooking for my friends could be construed as an interest.
-In fact this summer 08, I am hosting “Salon Ada” and inviting artists and writers to Ada Oklahoma for a weekend soiree of non-stop eating, wine tasting, and intense discussions of our work.
-Ah-hum.
-More on this later, as the plans unfold.
+In fact, each summer I host “Salon Ada” and invited artists and writers to Ada, Oklahoma for a weekend soiree of non-stop eating, wine tasting, and intense discussions of our work.
+This summer, 2015 we’re celebrating our ninth anniversary of hosting Salon Ada.